Habitat for Humanity

 Other events that we participate in include a Collegiate Challenge Spring Break trip, various fundraisers throughout the school year, monthly socials, and other service opportunities on and off the University of Dayton's campus.

-Our weekly meetings are held on Thursdays at 7:00 pm in Art Street Studio C.
+Our bi-weekly meetings are held on Tuesdays at 7:45 pm in Art Street Studio B.

 Habitat for Humanity is an international service organization.
 Its mission is to eliminate all poverty housing in the world.
 This mission is accomplished in three ways.
 First, ordinary people like you and me can volunteer their time at a worksite building a house for a family in need.
 Secondly, people like you and I raise money for Habitat that, in conjunction with grants from the government, pay for the materials used in building these houses.
 Lastly, Habitat is a hand up, not a hand out.
 The family receiving the house also pays a no interests mortgage for the material costs.
 Now you ask yourself, "But if I raised money to pay for the house, and the family pays for it too, doesn't the house get paid for twice?"
 And you would be right, and that's the idea.
 This allows Habitat to grow exponentially, and also, isn't it quite cool that after a family receives a house they help pay for the home of another family?